 When Death We Do Part

 If you are still working and under Full Retirement Age (FRA), you should be very careful claiming benefits.
-Not only will you receive a reduced benefit (because you are claiming early), you also may have to pay taxes AND a penalty.
-Those who have earned an income of over $1,420 in any given month will have a penalty applied to their Social Security benefits.
-This penalty can be significant and can even wipe out your SS benefits altogether if your earned income is high enough.
+Not only will you receive a reduced benefit for claiming early, you also may have to pay taxes AND a penalty.
+In 2020, those who are under FRA and have earned an income of over $18,240 will have a penalty applied to their Social Security benefits unless their FRA is in 2020 then the income cap is $48,600 for the months before they turn FRA.
+If you choose to start receiving benefits prior to FRA but will be FRA later in the year, you will want to take a look at additional resources like the following link: https://www.ssa.gov/benefits/retirement/planner/whileworking.html#:~:text=In%202020%2C%20if%20you're,full%20retirement%20age%20is%20%2448%2C600.
+This penalty can be significant and can even wipe out your Social Security benefits altogether if your earned income is high enough.

 Below are few additional features/benefits that are offered through the Social Security Retirement System.
 However, it is outside the scope of this article to dive into details on these.
 If you think one of these situations may apply to you, I would encourage you to seek the advice of a financial advisor who is competent in Social Security Planning.